abhiwand/atk/doc/source/intro.rst

 Installation Summary
 --------------------

-The |TA| installs as an edge node on a Hadoop/Spark cluster and makes use of a number of engines provided with the distribution.
+The |PACKAGE| installs as an edge node on a Hadoop/Spark cluster and makes use of a number of engines provided with the distribution.
-This version of the |TA| supports installation onto the Cloudera distribution to ensure compatibility with the underlying Spark and Hadoop engines.
+This version of the |PACKAGE| supports installation onto the Cloudera distribution to ensure compatibility with the underlying Spark and Hadoop engines.
 This also allows the use of the Cloudera Manager to install the necessary parcels and to provide the metadata store.